lowmess/lowmess.com/src/pages/blog/customizing-tachyons/index.md

 ---

 [Tachyons](http://tachyons.io/), if you haven't heard, is incredible.
-It's often called an atomic (or functional) CSS framework, but if you spend enough time with it, you come to realize it's something else entirely: a powerful and expressive framework for defining and consuming design system primitives.
+It's often called an atomic (or functional) CSS library, but if you spend enough time with it, you come to realize it's something else entirely: a powerful and expressive framework for defining and consuming design system primitives.

 While Tachyons has some great default settings to help you achieve just about any design you please, you often need to